About Confident Kids Camp

 As noted before, each activity is seen as an opportunity to practice being “brave,” decrease anxiety, and increase verbal communication and engagement with both peers and adults.

 Not only does the camp provide individualized treatment for children, but “parent training” is also included in the price of the camp.
-Each day, while children are eating lunch, you will have the opportunity to practice in a training session with Dr. Scharfstein that will teach you strategies to successfully decrease your child’s anxiety and increase his or her communication.
+Each day while children are in camp, you will have the opportunity to practice in a training session with Dr. Scharfstein that will teach you strategies to successfully decrease your child’s anxiety and increase his or her communication.
 Although not a requirement, it is a real benefit for camper’s parents.